skip to navigationskip to main content

 Hire Purchase

-You need a record a company purchase for any car bought on HP.
+You need to record a ‘purchase’ for any car bought on HP.
 The price is the outstanding value on the HP.
-VAT cannot usually be reclaimed on the purchase of car, nor on the sale or purchase of second hand cars.
+VAT cannot usually be reclaimed on the purchase of a business car, nor on the sale or purchase of second hand cars.

 The HP company usually adds some further charges which need to be debited to the bank charges account, usually 6-9xxx.
 HP agreements tend to capitalise interest but it cannot be charged to the profit and loss account until it is actually incurred.